Zurnaz/serverless-gitlab-ci-example/README.md

 - AWS_ACCESS_KEY_ID with the new user’s access key
 - AWS_SECRET_ACCESS_KEY with the new user’s access secret key

-Requires environmental variable for monitoring
+Requires environmental variable for monitoring (Other solutions possible as they use a similar method of being configured in the serverless.yml file)

 - IOPIPE_TOKEN